Health Benefits of Sewing

 Classic Collared Shirt

 If you're looking for easy patterns to get you started, check out more than 200 beginner sewing projects here!
-200+ DIY Sewing Projects for Beginners
+200+ Sewing Projects for Beginners

 Do you have any thoughts on the benefits of sewing?
 Let us know in the comments below!